LaunchCodeEducation/linux/content/git/walkthrough/merging/git-rebase/index.md

 You have successfully completed a `git rebase`!

 ## Recap:
-- Create a pull request
-  - Merge pull request without conflicts
+- Checkout to branch needing to be merged
+  - Rebase the branch onto master with `git rebase master`
-- Create pull request that has unresolved conflicts
+  - Resolve merge conflicts
-  -
+  - Add changes to staging
+  - Continue rebase with `git rebase --continue`